solectrus/configurator/test/snapshots/services/ReadmeGenerator/en/distributed-cloud.md

 You can switch between them using the links above.
 The `compose.yml` and `.env` can be copied to the clipboard.
 You will need this later.

 **PLEASE NOTE:** The Configurator is under heavy development and involves installing beta versions of Docker images.
-The guide is currently available in English, with the final version to be available in German as well.
 Please report any issues you encounter via GitHub at [https://github.com/solectrus/hosting/issues](https://github.com/solectrus/hosting/issues).

 Now read on to do the installation on your Linux machine.